yunethiri/DSA4262-geneandtonic/README.md

 * ``--model``: Path to the trained model file.
 * ``--output_path``: Path to save the prediction results to csv.

+Easter Egg: To include additional information and features in the output prediction csv, include ```--save_info True``` in the command.

 # Testing the Prediction Script

 - A sample dataset is included in data/sample_rna_data.json for testing the prediction script.